-- BEST OVERALL: Jobe’s 09423 Organics Flower and Rose Granular
+- BEST OVERALL: Jobe’s Organics Flower & Rose Granular Fertilizer

-- BEST GRANULES: Down To Earth Organic Rose & Flower Fertilizer
+- BEST GRANULES: Down to Earth Organic Rose & Flower Fertilizer Mix

-- BEST LIQUID: Organic Plant Magic 100% Organic Fertilizer
+- BEST COMPOST TEA: Organic Plant Magic All Purpose Organic Fertilizer

 - BEST SPIKES: Jobe’s Organics Rose and Flower Fertilizer Spikes